 The list of health benefits of drinking wine – moderately, of course – is long and is becoming longer every year.
 Forget about the apple, one glass of wine a day will most definitely keep the doctor away!
 It’s not only red wine that has health benefits, but white wine too – red wine is richer in polyphenols, but the antioxidants contained in white wine are stronger!

 Take a look at the top 10 reasons why drinking wine is good for you:

 Controls your cholesterol level

 Studies have confirmed that red wine raises the level of HDL or ‘good cholesterol’, which helps unclog your arteries.
 It is recommended to have one or two glasses with a meal every day.

 Supports better blood circulation

 Light-red wines help expand blood vessels thus helping circulation.
-Recommendation: have one small glass of wine with each meal, maximum three times a day.
+Recommendation: have one small glass of wine with each meal, a maximum of three times a day.

 Prevents heart disease

 Red wine is rich in an antioxidant called resveratrol that may help protect the lining of blood vessels in your heart.
 In order to profit from red wine’s antioxidant benefits, one should have a light-red wine with meals and before going to sleep.
 Men should have 0,3 liters a day and women should have 0,2 liters a day.